The Complete Guide To Gusto Pricing

 An additional Contractor Only plan is available for companies that only hire 1099 employees.
-The plan comes with no base fee and starts at just $6 a month per employee.
+The plan starts at $35/month + $6 a month per employee.
 Gusto’s Contractor Only plan is mainly useful for companies who haven’t yet brought on full-time, salaried employees to their team and may not for some time.

 How Does Gusto Pricing Work?

 Gusto offers customers a three-tiered catalog of pricing plans for salaried employees that scale with the complexity and size of their business.
 Gusto is transparent and upfront about the pricing behind its plans, for which payments are made monthly.